Internet-Architecture-and-Security/Packet-Size-Side-Channel-Attack/README.md

 # Packet-Size Side Channel Attack

+This is a C++ program that infers and hijacks the victim's TCP connection based on the Wi-Fi frame size.

 ## Citations

+If you use any derivative of the code or datasets from our work, please cite our publicaiton:

 ```
 @article{wang2024off,
   title={Off-Path TCP Hijacking in Wi-Fi Networks: A Packet-Size Side Channel Attack},
-  author={Wang, Ziqiang and Feng Xuewei and Li, Qi and Sun, Kun and Yang, Yuxiang and Li, Mengyuan and Xu, Ke},
+  author={Wang Ziqiang and Feng Xuewei and Li Qi and Sun Kun and Yang Yuxiang and Li Mengyuan and Du Ganqiu and Xu Ke and Wu Jianping},
   booktitle={Proceedings of the 2025 Network and Distributed System Security (NDSS) Symposium},
   year={2025}
 }